Who is required to have a licence?

 When applying for a licence and throughout the term of the licence, your enterprise must have civil liability insurance providing at least $1,000,000 in coverage per incident, against the financial liability arising from an incident occurring in the course of its activities, for bodily injury or material damage.
 It’s important to send BSP proof each year that this insurance has been renewed.

-BSP requires that proof be provided on the Certificate of Insurance (194.111) form made available to you.
+The BSP requires that proof be provided on the Certificate of Insurance (194.111) form made available to you.
 This form must be signed by your insurance broker or an authorized agent of the insurance company.

 Security required

-You must provide BSP with a security in the amount of $10,000 to ensure your enterprise fulfills certain of its obligations.
+You must provide the BSP with a security in the amount of $10,000 to ensure your enterprise fulfills certain of its obligations.

 The security may be in the form of a pledge of money or bonds or an insurance policy.

-Security checks of affiliated individuals
+Security verifications of affiliated individuals

-• Have never been found guilty of a criminal offence related to the private security activity for which the agency is applying for a licence, unless they have obtained a pardon
+- Have never been found guilty of a criminal offence related to the private security activity for which the agency is applying for a licence, unless they have obtained a pardon

-• Are of good moral character, i.e., conduct themselves in accordance with society’s moral and social values
+- Are of good moral character, i.e., conduct themselves in accordance with society’s moral and social values

-Upon receipt of this information, BSP will determine whether the individuals meet the criminal record and moral character criteria.
+Upon receipt of this information, the BSP will determine whether the individuals meet the criminal record and moral character criteria.

 Which individuals affiliated with the agency are subject to a security check?